-New arrivals to Indianapolis will need to take a few factors into account when choosing schools for their children, including proximity of the school to their places of residence and work, the standard of teaching, the type of school, and, of course, tuition fees.
+New arrivals in Indianapolis will need to take a few factors into account when choosing schools for their children, including proximity of the school to their places of residence and work, the standard of teaching, the type of school and, of course, tuition fees.

 The schools of Indianapolis, as in the rest of the US, are divided into three levels: elementary school (pre-school to grade 5); middle school (grade 6 to 8); and high school (grade 9 to 12).

 Parents will also have to decide whether to enrol their children in a public school, private school or a private special-needs programme, and whether to obtain the services of a tutor.

 Public schools in Indianapolis

 The quality of public schooling in Indianapolis varies, and parents will have to explore options thoroughly before committing to a school.

 Eleven public school districts serve residents of Indianapolis, the biggest of which is Indianapolis Public Schools (IPS) serving more than 30,000 students, making it the second largest public school district in Indiana.
 The 11 districts operate a range of traditional public schools, as well as magnet and charter schools.

 Admission to public schools in Indianapolis is usually based on zones – students living in a local area may enrol at the school in that area at little to no cost, but if students wish to attend schools outside their zone, they may be required to submit academic records (of a certain level), references and perhaps even pay tuition.